Sign Two, An Angel

 I lapped the sanctuary.

 Figuratively.
 I made an aural loop around the congregation in hopes of gathering them in.
-Like a dear mother bringing comfort.
-And a sense of the protective care of God.
+Like a dear mother bringing comfort, and a sense of the protective care of God.
 Like June had done for so many years.
 Like the Big Picture of Gramma Sue and Reagan above.

 True.
 Close attention to the established Liturgy did as much.
-But I felt led to add a personal touch.
-And so took my low-church liberties, humbly invoking the Holy Ghost to brood with warm breast over our broken family.
+But I felt led to add a personal touch, and so took my low-church liberties, humbly invoking the Holy Ghost to brood with warm breast over our broken family.
 I altered the established pattern with pastoral counsel in word and song before my prescribed reading.
 Here is some of it.

 “One Day.